anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 <a name="2.7"></a>
 ## 2.7 Frameworks

-List out the various frameworks used in certifications
+List out the various frameworks requirements needed for certifications
-- e.g. Functest, StorePerf, SampleVNF, etc)